josephhughes/Tutorials/ONT_reference_assembly.md

 NanoStat --bam runAtoRef.bam
 ```

-If mapping to a large genome like the human genome that we have stored on the server at
+If mapping to a large genome like the human genome you need to use an additional parameter `split-prefix`.
-`/db/wgs/Human/ensembl99/bwa/Human.fa` you need to use an additional parameter:
+We have the human genome already stored on the server at `/db/wgs/Human/ensembl99/bwa/Human.fa`

 ```
 minimap2 -ax map-ont --split-prefix /tmp/runAtohuman /db/wgs/Human/ensembl99/bwa/Human.fa runA.fastq | samtools view -bS -F 4 | samtools sort -o runAtoHuman.bam
 ```

 It is then a good idea to download the BAM file and view it in Tablet to get a feel
-for how the reads are spread across the genome etc...
+for how the reads are spread across the genome.

 ## Extracting specific reads